 Malaysia has become a popular travel destination because of its rich cultural heritage, the unique blend of Indian, Chinese, Malay culture, and the vast array of annual festivities.
-It is also home to beautiful beaches and authentic crafts, and international fine dining, which allures tourists worldwide.
+It is also home to beautiful beaches, authentic crafts, and international fine dining, alluring tourists worldwide.
 While Malaysia tour packages can be more comfortable and convenient to travel, we are here to give you the brief highlights you have wanted ever since you started planning your trip.

 Melaka or Malacca is a charming city and a UNESCO world heritage site because of its history in trade and the multicultural influence that the business encouraged in the city.
 Located in the southwestern peninsula, the panoramic beauty from the Taming Sari Revolving Tower is breathtaking.
 Stadthuys is a popular landmark and is famous for its blazing red walls.
 It was later converted into an ethnography and history museum.